pr1me-e1gh7/github-profile-readme/README.md

 # Hello there, I'm David 👋
 ## About Me
 * I'm a Full-Stack web developer.
-* Currently residing in Orlando, FL; moving to Ohio December 2022.
+* Currently residing in Orlando, FL.
 * I'm focusing on a building a career in Front-End development.

 ## Training